TheBellman/sandbox/springboot/README.md

  - `curl localhost:8080/api/version`
  - `curl --data '{"message":"foo"}' --header "Content-Type: application/json" localhost:8080/api/echo`
  - `curl localhost:8080/api/echo/cdb1477f-a1f0-4a1c-92ec-e28480417b7a` (where the UUID is the result of a previous post)
+ - `curl localhost:8080/api/echo` will return any previously posted messages

 Because of the (somewhat artificial) way in which I've set up the Spring Profiles in order to show how they wire to the Maven build, if you want to execute tests that include writing and retrieving messages to the database, you need